 How do I access my Educator portfolio?

 From the website, you can access your Educator portfolio by clicking on your name in the left-hand menu:

 A: Portfolio stories allow educators to document evidence of their work over time.

 When you publish a portfolio story it will be saved to your personal portfolio and also show up in your activity stream.

 Create or adapt a learning set (ie. teaching or graduate standards, self-review, or other assessment criteria that may be relevant to you as an educator), then link your portfolio stories to your chosen criteria using the learning tags in these sets.

 Over time you can analyse and review your progress against your personal criteria.
 And you can link together your portfolio stories in eg. an Appraisal Goals plan.
 This makes support, reporting and assessment processes faster and easier.

-You can create a portfolio story from scratch, or duplicate a relevant child story to edit and save to your portfolio.
-Learn how to create a portfolio story here.
+A: You can create a portfolio story from scratch, or duplicate a published child story to make edits and then save to your portfolio.

-Portfolio stories are kept in an educator personal portfolio and by default can only be seen by the author.
-Clicking on the arrow in the top right of any story preview card, the author can select which of their contributors can access it:
+Tapping on the arrow in the top right of any story preview, the author can select which of their existing contributors can access it:

-You can duplicate the Story and then assign the children to the duplicate.
+A: You can duplicate the story and then assign the children to the duplicate.